christianbernecker/json-explorer/DEPLOYMENT.md

 Several safeguards have been implemented to ensure proper deployment:

+1. **Double Deployment Prevention**: The deployment script now checks if it's running in a CI environment and prevents duplicate webhook calls.

-1. **Pre-deployment Checklists**: Both deployment scripts show checklists to remind you of key steps.
+2. **Pre-deployment Checklists**: Both deployment scripts show checklists to remind you of key steps.

-2. **Required Confirmation**: The production deployment script requires explicit confirmation that you've read the guide.
+3. **Required Confirmation**: The production deployment script requires explicit confirmation that you've read the guide.

-3. **Git Hooks**:
+4. **Git Hooks**:
    - The `pre-push` hook reminds you about the deployment process when pushing to staging or main branches.
    - The `pre-commit` hook updates the sitemap with current dates.

-4. **NPM Scripts**:
+5. **NPM Scripts**:
    - `npm run install-hooks`: Installs the git hooks (runs automatically after `npm install`)
    - `npm run prepare-deploy`: Shows a summary of the deployment guide

 ## Version Management

 1.  **Production Version (`APP_VERSION`):** Update the `APP_VERSION` constant in `src/constants.ts` before a production deployment.
 This version number is displayed on the production site.
 2.  **Staging/Preview Version:** The staging environment (`staging.adtech-toolbox.com` and `*.vercel.app` URLs) automatically displays "v[Next Version]-preview" (e.g., "v1.1.5-preview") in the footer.
-This is determined by checking the browser\'s hostname directly in `src/components/shared/Footer.tsx` and does not require manual updates for staging.
+This is determined by checking the browser's hostname directly in `src/components/shared/Footer.tsx` and does not require manual updates for staging.
 3.  **(Optional) `APP_VERSION_NEXT`:** The `APP_VERSION_NEXT` constant in `src/constants.ts` can still be used for internal tracking or documentation of the next planned version but is not currently displayed in the UI.

 ## Pre-deployment Checklist